The following provides guidelines for departments to follow when connecting to and using the University of Pittsburgh's Network (PittNet).

 University Unit Responsibilities

 - Manage workgroup and end-user devices in accordance with applicable University policies and procedures.

 - Ensure that workgroup and end-user devices meet appropriate standards for attachment to PittNet wherever applicable.
 A single device per PittNet port is permitted.

-- Submit Data Connectivity Services request forms needed to obtain sufficient CSSD-provided network access points for all workgroup and end user devices to ensure that one and only one device is attached to any network access point.
+- Submit Data Connectivity Services request forms needed to obtain sufficient CSSD-provided network access points for all workgroup and end-user devices to ensure that one and only one device is attached to any network access point.

-- Submit IP Address request forms to request new or changes to an existing IP address and fully qualified domain name (FQDN) from CSSD for each device attached to a PittNet port.
+- Submit IP Address request forms to request a new or changes to an existing IP address and fully qualified domain name (FQDN) from CSSD for each device attached to a PittNet port.

-- Ensure that any workgroup or end user device is operating properly to avoid creation of excessive or malformed network traffic that prevents normal use of PittNet by other users, workgroups, or units.
+- Ensure that any workgroup or end-user device is operating properly to avoid creation of excessive or malformed network traffic that prevents normal use of PittNet by other users, workgroups, or units.